mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * Prioritization of the whole immedietally allows for lots of prioritizing the self.
 Switch the order and it all falls apart.
 Prioritizing the self immedietally causes more prioritization to be spent on the whole.
 You'll have more liesure and less work in heaven.

 ## Sociolical One Lines:
-* Tragedy of the publics is when too much demand connects with a supply that increases Internal Utility at the expense of cohesion.
-THIS IS WATCHING TOO MUCH T.V.

 * Technology has progressed so much that the ability to live life has gone down.
 Before you used to be able to skip town.
 You used to be able to go to a different country overnight.
 You used to be able to drop your entire life and just start over.
   * Schizo: Now you can't and at this point the system needs to be designed with that understanding in mind.
 It's a system that will fail.